Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV: Semantic segmentation of energy deposition within

 \subsection{Network description}

-In order to reconstruct neutral pions via the semantic segmentation approach, we labeled each pixel of the image as ``electromagnetic'' (EM), ``neutron'' or ``other'' (non-EM-like).
-The pixel was left without a label if it was not given one of these three labels.
+In order to reconstruct neutral pions via the semantic segmentation approach, we labeled each pixel of the image as ``EM'', ``Neutron'' or ``non-EM''.
+The pixel was left without a label (NULL) if it was not given one of these three labels.
 This ML task can be described as multi-class classification with 3 classes.
-The energy originating from neutrons was explicitly labeled due to the possibility that hits from the neutron could be mistaken for a low energy gamma shower and to provide the opportunity to reconstruct neutrons at a later stage.
+The energy originating from neutrons was explicitly labeled due to the possibility that hits from the neutron could be mistaken for a low energy $\gamma$ shower and to provide the opportunity to reconstruct neutrons at a later stage.
+We differentiate the pixel labels from the simulation given in \ref{sec:datadescription} from those that the classifier returns (EM, Neutron, non-EM and NULL) to emphasize that the classifier has 3 classes and not 4.

 The \minerva events are sparse, i.e. the majority of pixels in any given event, $(\sim 99\%)$, are not assigned and are thus left unlabeled.
 The package LarCV \cite{larcv} was adopted to save the views as an image in the ROOT \cite{Brun:1997pa} file format and to facilitate the use of the U-ResNet network \cite{uresnetcite} \cite{Adams:2018bvi}.
 The implementation of the U-ResNet model used is described by Fig. \ref{fig:uresnet}.
 The U-ResNet model was initially developed within the MicroBooNE collaboration \cite{microboone}, and combines U-Net \cite{DBLP:journals/corr/RonnebergerFB15} with ResNet \cite{DBLP:journals/corr/HeZRS15} to create a fully convolutional network for image or particle physics event segmentation.
 The skip connections of ResNet allow deeper networks with more expressive power, or the breadth of the domain of functions that the network can compute, to be trained without running into the problem of vanishing gradients during back-propagation based machine learning \cite{726791}.